LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

 \subsection{Probing Dark Energy and Dark Matter}

+A unique aspect of LSST as a probe of dark energy and dark matter is the use of multiple cross-checking probes that reach unprecedented precision (see Fig.~\ref{Fig:DEellipses}).
+Any given probe constrains degenerate combinations of cosmological parameters, and each probe is affected by different systematics, thus the combination of probes allows systematics to be calibrated and for degeneracies to be broken.
+Dark energy manifests itself in two ways.
+The first is the relationship between redshift and distance (the Hubble diagram), or equivalently the expansion rate of the Universe as a function of cosmic time.
+The second is the rate at which matter clusters with time.
+Structure formation involves a balance between gravitational attraction of matter over-densities and the rapid expansion of the background.
+Thus, quantifying the rate of growth of structures from early times until the present provides additional tests of the energy contents of the Universe and their interactions.

-A unique aspect of LSST as a probe of dark energy and matter is the use of multiple cross-checking probes that reach unprecedented precision (see Fig.~\ref{Fig:DEellipses}).
-The joint analysis of LSST weak lensing and BAO is particularly powerful in constraining the dynamical behavior of dark energy, i.e., how it evolves with cosmic time or redshift (Hu \& Jain 2004; Zhan 2006).
-By simultaneously measuring the growth of large-scale structure, and luminosity and angular distances as functions of redshift (via weak lensing, BAO, SN, and cluster counting), LSST data will reveal whether the recent cosmic acceleration is due to dark energy or modified gravity (Lue, Scoccimarro \& Starkman 2004; Knox, Song \& Tyson 2006; Ishak, Upadhye \& Spergel 2006; Jain \& Zhang 2007).
-Over a broad range of accessible redshifts, the simple linear model for the dark energy equation of state is a poor representation of more general dark energy theories.
-Albrecht and Bernstein (2007) and Barnard etal.
-(2008) have recently shown that in a high-dimensional dark energy model space, LSST data could lead to a hundred- to thousand-fold increase in precision over precursor experiments about to be undertaken, thereby confirming its status as a premier Stage IV experiment\footnote{See the Dark Energy Task Force report (Albrecht et al. 2006) for a definition of Stage IV experiments.}.
+The joint analysis of LSST weak lensing and galaxy clustering is particularly powerful in constraining the dynamical behavior of dark energy, i.e., how it evolves with cosmic time or redshift \citep{2004PhRvD..70D3009H,2006JCAP...08..008Z}.
+By simultaneously measuring the growth of large-scale structure, and luminosity and angular distances as functions of redshift (via weak lensing, LSS, SN, and cluster counting), LSST data can reveal whether the recent cosmic acceleration is due to dark energy or modified gravity \citep{2004PhRvD..69D4005L,2006PhRvD..74B3512K,2006PhRvD..74d3513I,2008PhRvD..78f3503J,2011PhRvD..83b3008O,2013ApJ...779...39J,2013PhR...530...87W}.
+The Dark Energy Survey \citep[see e.g.,][and references therein]{2017arXiv170801530D} provides a compelling proof of concept for this program.

-The power and accuracy of LSST dark energy and dark matter probes is derived from samples of several billion galaxies and millions of Type Ia supernovae.
-The nominal high-SNR sample defined by $i<25$ (SNR$>$25 for point sources) will include four billion galaxies (56 arcmin$^{-2}$) with a mean photometric redshift accuracy of 1-2\% (relative error for $1+z$), and with only 10\% of the sample with errors larger than 4\%.
-The median redshift for this sample will be $z\sim$1.2, with the third quartile at $z\sim2$.
-For a subsample of 2 billion galaxies further constrained by flux limits in the $g$ and $z$ bands, the photometric redshift errors will be two to three times smaller.
-It may be possible to further improve photometric redshift calibration using non-conventional methods (Newman 2008).
-The surface density of galaxies useful for weak lensing analysis will be about 40 arcmin$^{-2}$.
+Over a broad range of accessible redshifts, the simple linear model for the dark energy equation of state ($w = w_0 + w_a(1-a)$) is a poor representation of more general dark energy theories. \citet{2008PhRvD..78d3528B} showed that in a high-dimensional dark energy model space, LSST data could lead to a hundred- to thousand-fold increase in precision over its precursor experiments, thereby confirming its status as a premier Stage IV experiment in the sense of \citet{2006astro.ph..9591A}.